sungbinlee/tech.sungbinlee.dev/_posts/Artificial_Intelligence/2022-03-20-How-to-detect-fake-news?.md

 <img width="620" alt="image" src="https://github.com/sungbinlee/sungbinlee.github.io/assets/52542229/fb3de4fa-d5c3-4e46-bd58-2ae4ee84ba79">

-I can see that the csv file contains a data set of 20800 rows and 5 unique features (columns) and I can see that the data set is divided into columns like id, title, author, text and label.
+I can see that the CSV file contains a data set of 20800 rows and 5 unique features (columns) and I can see that the data set is divided into columns like id, title, author, text and label.
 What I'm interested in are the labels and text columns.
 The text column contains the content of the article, while the label column indicates whether the article is true or not.
 This is premade in binary format using '1's and '0'.

 In general, this is a perfect way to represent these values, but for convenience, I convert the '1' and '0' to 'REAL' and 'FAKE'.
 ```python